KennethWangDotDev/TypographyHandbook/README.md

 boy
 ===

-A Jeet-friendly lightweight, modern, HTML5 Boilerplate fork with conditionally loaded polyfills for amazing browser support back to IE7
+A lightweight, up-to-date, version of HTML5 Boilerplate with conditionally loaded polyfills for amazing CSS3 support back to IE7.